 The problem might be how we react to the problem.

 When we go meta, and consider the problem about the problem, we might free ourselves to create more options, more choices.
 I find I am more adaptable when I consider going meta.

-> That is the question this week: How can you generate problems when you feel stuck?
+That is the question this week: How can you generate options when you feel stuck? (edited for correctness!)

-> - Are You Attached to the Process or the Outcome?
+- Are You Attached to the Process or the Outcome?